Vegan dinners can be affordable, filling, and surprisingly easy to make at home.

 5. Garlic Tomato Pasta

-This simple pasta proves that a few ingredients can create a flavorful dinner.
+This simple pasta proves that a few inexpensive ingredients can still create a flavorful dinner.

 Ingredients